Dutch self-image shaken by "Black Pete" debate

 "It's evidenced by the strength of anti-Muslim parties compared to other countries like Germany," he said.

-The Dutch record in fighting discrimination has been criticized in recent months by Amnesty International and the Council of Europe, the continent's human rights watchdog.
+The Dutch record in fighting discrimination has been criticised in recent months by Amnesty International and the Council of Europe, the continent's human rights watchdog.

 "EVERYDAY RACISM"

-Most big-circulation Dutch newspapers leapt to the Netherlands' defense when Verene Shepherd, a Jamaican academic who heads a U.N. working group of independent experts on discrimination against people of African descent, said in late October that the tradition of Black Pete was racist.
+Most big-circulation Dutch newspapers leapt to the Netherlands' defence when Verene Shepherd, a Jamaican academic who advises the U.N.
+Office of the High Commissioner for Human Rights, said in late October that the tradition of Black Pete was racist.

-On Tuesday, U.N.
-High Commissioner for Human Rights Navi Pillay made clear that Shepherd was speaking in her own capacity and not for the Geneva-based office.

 The daily Algemeen Dagblad gave over its front page to a montage of portraits of black and Asian Dutch citizens, all of whom said they supported the tradition.